 The annual average compliance rates are based on monthly numbers from the TAVCO Noise Mitigation Monitoring Reports.
 The November and December 2005 reports do not include exclusions of aircraft deviations because of weather done for previous months and years due to missing information that has been provided by the Phoenix Aviation Department.
 In 2006 cross winds of 10 knots or more have been used to filter out deviations due to weather.
-95.4% of the jets complied with the Phoenix 4-DME gate.
-66% complied with the Tempe corridor in 2006.
-The percentage includes large turboprop aircraft deviations.
+In 2007 the department resumed registering hours with weather conditions assumed to have negatively impacted large commercial jets' climb trajectory over Tempe.
+The corridor percentage includes large turboprop aircraft that routinely are routed on flight paths away from the Salt River and Tempe Town Lake area.

+Top Airlines

-Top Airlines Among the larger carriers United had on average best compliance with the Tempe Corridor during 2006.
+Among the larger carriers United had on average best compliance with the Tempe Corridor during 2007.